 Kiana Banks (Sprints -- Atlanta, Ga. -- Spalding HS)

 After winning a state title in the 400m during her junior year, Banks added a pair of titles during her senior year.
 She won her second consecutive 400m title with a mark of 55.11 and added a title in the 200m with a personal-best mark of 24.37.
-Banks' personal-best in the 400m is 54.23.
+Earlier in the season, she recorded a personal best in the 100m, finishing in 12.43.

 Glenn Bender (Sprints -- Allen, Texas -- Allen HS)